A Reimagined IRS Under President Donald Trump And Elon Musk – What Should Taxpayers Do Now?

 Importance To Preserve Records

 Keep in mind that the IRS has up to three years to select a tax return for audit.
-The FTB has up to four years to select a tax return for audit.
-In some cases this period is extended to six years.
+For California taxpayers, the Franchise Tax Board has up to four years to select a California State Income Tax Return for audit.
+In some cases these 3 and 4 year periods are extended to six years.
 When a taxpayer is selected for audit, the taxpayer has the burden of proof to show that expenses claimed are properly deductible.
 Having the evidence handy and organized makes meeting this burden of proof much easier.

 Essential Records to Have for a Tax Audit